Kahvi-0/Tools-and-Concepts/LAN Turtle.md

        sudo ufw allow ssh
        sudo ufw enable

-   Use keymanager to generate keys and send the key to the server. (will be under /root/.ssh)
+   On the turtle ise keymanager to generate keys and send the key to the server. (will be under /root/.ssh)

     Host: IP of SSH server
     Port: Listening port of SSH server
     User: user that was just created on server

+   Set up autossh with the settings of the server.

+   On the server connect to the LAN Turtle

+    ssh root@localhost -p 2222